Syphdias/monkeytype-generate-german/README.md

 words list for German is not filtered for that as well, since it does contain "Arschloch" for example.

+It is a lot of work to go through all words and find Names or special cases in the raw word list.
+I think it would be better to implements an API to check if the words are German – e.g. query against the [Duden API].

 ## Potential Features